Welcome to Squirrels Class

-Ms. Bennett, Teaching Assistant
+Ms. Coleman, Teaching Assistant

-Ms. Deacon, Teaching Assistant
+Ms. Price, Teaching Assistant

-Ms. Leach, Teaching Assistant
+Ms. Lewis, Teaching Assistant

 Squirrels Class is for pupils with multi-sensory impairment.
-There are 7 pupils in total, ranging from Reception to Year 2.
-Squirrels Class follows the ImPACTS Curriculum which means that we can make sure that all children's needs are met, not just their learning needs.
+There are 7 pupils in total, ranging from Reception to Year 3.
+Squirrels Class follows the IMPACTS Curriculum which means that we can make sure that all children's needs are met, not just their learning needs.
 Our approaches are carefully considered and designed to meet the very specific needs of the children in this class.
 We offer a total communication approach to learning in class which means that signing, symbols, PECs, body signing, visual/auditory prompts and gesture will be part of our every day.